CodandoTV/CraftD/flutter/README.md

 ## Credits

-The DynamicView library was made inspired by these repositories:
+The CraftD library was made inspired by these repositories:

 https://github.com/vivchar/RendererRecyclerViewAdapter